hkopt3445/Der-Bruderkrieg-Official-Github/README.md

 # Der-Bruderkrieg-Official-Github
-Hoi4 Mod Where Austria Beats Prussia a few hundred years ago and the Ottomans Reign Supreme and Russia and the US has a civil War.
+Hoi4 Mod Where Austria Beats Prussia and the Ottomans exist